Dinu-Filip/Calculus-for-CS/README.md

 I will aim to include proofs/discussions for the following
 - Limits and convergence of sequences
-- Elementary results on Dedekind-completeness
+- Completeness
 - Limits and convergence of continuous functions
 - Continuity
-- Differentiation
+- Differentiation and differentiability
-- Elementary results on Riemann integration
+- Riemann integration and integrability
 - Series and tests for convergence
 - Power series